EricKeis/python-port-scanner/README.md

 ## User Testing Guide

 Welcome to our Python port scanning program!
-This program is designed to help you scan open ports on a target host using both a Command Line Interface (CLI) and a Graphical User Interface (GUI).
+This program is designed to help you scan open ports on a target host using both a Command Line Interface and a Graphical User Interface.
 This guide will walk you through the steps to set up your environment and run the program successfully.

 ### Set Up Your Environment